tanuvnair/tanuvnair/README.md

 * 🌍  I'm based in Mumbai, India
 * 🖥️  See my portfolio at [tanuvnair.com](http://tanuvnair.com)
 * ✉️  You can contact me at [tanuvnair@gmail.com](mailto:tanuvnair@gmail.com)
-* 🧠  I'm currently learning C#, ASP.NET, Dart and Flutter
+* 🧠  I'm currently learning C, JavaScript and React